GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 }
 ```

-The `hello()` function uses the `get` Marco which now uses a parameter placeholder `<name>` to [define a dynamic parameter](https://rocket.rs/v0.5-rc/guide/requests/#dynamic-parameters).
+The `hello()` function uses the `get` macro which now uses a parameter placeholder `<name>` to [define a dynamic parameter](https://rocket.rs/v0.5-rc/guide/requests/#dynamic-parameters).
-This is then automatically passed into the function by the Marco as a `&str`.
+This is then automatically passed into the function by the macro as a `&str`.
-As I wanted this variable to not be required, I made name a `Option` which then can be un-wrapped or use a default value `"World"`.
+Since I wanted this variable to not be required, I made name an `Option` which then can be un-wrapped or use a default value `"World"`.
+The return type is a [`Template`](https://docs.rs/rocket_dyn_templates/0.1.0-rc.2/rocket_dyn_templates/struct.Template.html#) which is then processed by the Template Fairing which we'll talk about shortly.

-The `Template::render()` function comes from the [`rocket_dyn_templates`](https://api.rocket.rs/v0.5-rc/rocket_dyn_templates/index.html) crate allows us to specify the name of the Tera file template and the variables we want to pass in.
+The `Template::render()` function which comes from the [`rocket_dyn_templates`](https://api.rocket.rs/v0.5-rc/rocket_dyn_templates/index.html) crate allows us to specify the name of the Tera file template and the variables we want to pass in.
-The [`context`](https://api.rocket.rs/v0.5-rc/rocket_dyn_templates/macro.context.html) Marco which easily allows use to serialize the data for Tera to use.
+The [`context`](https://api.rocket.rs/v0.5-rc/rocket_dyn_templates/macro.context.html) macro easily allows us to serialise the data for Tera to use.

+The last bit that is required to get Tera templating working in attaching the [`Template::fairing()`](https://docs.rs/rocket_dyn_templates/0.1.0-rc.2/rocket_dyn_templates/struct.Template.html#method.fairing) to the Rocket.
+This allows us to use the Tera rendering engine or build a custom engine on any registered functions that return a Template.

 **`templates/index.html.tera`:**